About the artist:

 because his experience living outside of the USSR and his interest in religious and modern art, made him a

-the history of symbols and forms of various periods of art history crystallized in principles of the new artistic
+His research on the history of symbols and forms of various periods of art history crystallized in principles of the

-movement “Metaphysical Synthesis”, dedicated to the creation of a new icon, based on religious forms from
+new artistic movement “Metaphysical Synthesis”, dedicated to the creation of a new icon, based on religious

 Failing to conform to the official artistic doctrine, in 1971 Chemiakin was forced out of the USSR by the Soviet